PsychedPhalanx/Healthcare-Postcode-Lottery/README.md

 - To create a tool, enabling users to investigate GP performance in their area.

 ## Key Findings
-- **Substantial in GPs per capita and average appointment wait times:**
+- **Substantial variation in GPs per capita and average appointment wait times:**
   - GPs per capita (CV = 0.61) and average appointment wait times (CV = 0.38) are widely used healthcare access measures, both of which show significant variation.

 - **Limited correlation with health outcomes (urban local authorities only):**